jinghuazhao/physalia/docs/slides.md

 Preentation slides are greatly faciliated by Markdown, as is shown here.

+It is notable that the LaTeX environment needs to be made available, e.g., `module load texlive`.

 ## PDF

 The slides in PDF are rendered as follows,